25 Ways to Cope When Someone You Love Leaves You

 8. Regular sleep and exercise

 You can easily chuck these off as part of the self-care practices.
 However, regular sleep and exercise can work wonders as you try to get your life back together when someone you love leaves you.
+Studies show a significant link between sleep and the health of an individual.

-Sleeping and exercising regularly are a great way to clear your mind of the stress of thinking and they also provide you with the space needed to make strategic and productive decisions when you are up.
+Sleeping and exercising regularly are a great way to clear your mind of the stress of thinking, and they also provide you with the space needed to make strategic and productive decisions when you are up.

 9. Consider moving in with someone else